NOVA INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Sunnova Energy International Inc. Investors With Substantial Losses Have Opportu...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Feb.
-19, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Sunnova Energy International Inc. (“Sunnova” or“the Company”) (NYSE: NOVA) and certain of its officers.
+(MENAFN- PR Newswire) NEW YORK, Feb.
+19, 2024 /PRNewswire/ -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Sunnova Energy International Inc. ("Sunnova" or "the Company") (NYSE: NOVA ) and certain of its officers.

 Class Definition: